FabienBoux/myplotlib/README.md

 # myplotlib
-My personal library for creating my own visualizations in Python.
+Library for creating my own visualizations in Python.
+This library is based on standard Python library for vizualisation: matplotly, plotly, etc.